-As stated in the 2014 National Curriculum for Music, high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
-At High Ercall we want music to be approached with this in mind, linking with our key drivers: to promote positive learning through building resilience while creating opportunities for active learning and diversity.
+As stated in the 2021 Model Music Curriculum, ‘music connects us through people and places in our ever-changing world.
+It is creative, collaborative, celebratory and challenging’.
+At High Ercall, we want music to be approached with this in mind, linking with our key drivers and 5Rs: to promote positive learning through building resilience while creating opportunities for active learning and diversity.
 We believe that as music reflects the culture and society that we live in, so the teaching and learning of music should reflect this.

-At High Ercall, we want to make music an enjoyable and fun learning experience.
+At High Ercall, we want to make music an enjoyable and fun learning experience, through whole school singing, ensemble playing, experimenting with the creative process and through a love of listening to pieces of music, whether performed by peers or recorded.
 We encourage children to participate in a variety of musical experiences through which we aim to build the confidence of all children.
 We want our teaching to focus on developing the children’s ability to understand rhythm and follow a beat.
 Through singing songs, children will learn about the structure and organisation of music.
 We teach them to listen and to appreciate different forms of music across a wide variety of historical periods, styles, traditions, and musical genres.
 We want children to develop descriptive language skills in music lessons while learning about how music can represent different feelings, emotions and narratives.
 We also teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.

-We believe that through a variety of activities an understanding of the interrelated dimensions of music will be understood.
-We believe in ensuring opportunities are built in for the children to revisit and refine their appreciation and understanding of a wide range of high-quality live and recorded music thus enhancing their learning.
 We want learning to take place through games where children are encouraged to explore and create.
 By providing opportunities, we want all children to create, play, perform and enjoy music.
 They can develop the skills to appreciate a wide variety of musical forms and to begin to make judgments about the quality of music.
-Besides being a creative and enjoyable activity, we believe that music plays an important part in helping children feel part of a community.
+We believe that music plays an important part in bringing communities together.

 What do we want children to be able to do by the end of Year 6?